J. Mark Ramseyer: Comfort women

 In 2021, controversy arose when the International Review of Law and Economics published an online pre-print of an article by Ramseyer that challenged the narrative that comfort women were coerced into sexual servitude in Japanese military brothels in the 1930s and 1940s.
 Ramseyer described the comfort women as prostitutes, arguing that they "chose prostitution over those alternative opportunities because they believed prostitution offered them a better outcome."
-The article referenced contracts as proof that some comfort women made significant amounts of money and that coercion was not always a factor.
 In the article, Ramseyer also argues that Korean men were responsible for recruiting comfort women, and that Japanese comfort women outnumbered Korean comfort women.

-Ramseyer was accused by the authors of four articles in a Japan Focus special issue of the Asia-Pacific Journal of "serious violations of scholarly standards and methods that strike at the heart of academic integrity," said to include misrepresentations of Japanese sources and inaccurate citation practices.
-Prominent academics challenged the veracity of Ramseyer's research, since they did not find historical evidence of the contracts he described in his article.
-The article was supposed to be included in the journal’s March 2021 release, but the release was suspended so that it could include a number of responses to his article as the journal issued an “expression of concern” and said the article was under investigation.
-As of October 2022, no further articles by Ramseyer have been published in the International Review of Law and Economics, although the original online preprint of Ramseyer's article, according to the journal's policies, "will remain globally available free to read whether the journal accepts or rejects the manuscript."
+He also alleged that a ten-year-old Japanese girl who agreed to go to Borneo for 300 yen had consented to the work, without discussing whether a ten-year-old could adequately consent to sex.

 In February, Ramseyer's Harvard colleagues in History and East Asian Studies Professors Andrew Gordon and Carter Eckert submitted a statement critical of Ramseyer's article to the International Review of Law and Economics asking that the journal delay formal publication until it had been approved by further expert peer review.
 Shortly after, activist and comfort woman survivor Lee Yong-soo met with Harvard students via Zoom to tell her story, recognize the disputed nature of Ramseyer's description of comfort women as "prostitutes," and call for a formal apology from Japan and from Ramseyer.
 Harvard Law School Professor Jeannie Suk Gersen then published an article in The New Yorker, translated into Korean and Japanese in March, describing the effects of Ramseyer's "dubious scholarship" on Japan-South Korea relations and scholars' reactions.
-The Asia-Pacific Journal: Japan Focus published a special issue on comfort women including four essays focusing on the issues surrounding the Ramseyer article, citing Ramseyer's "serious violations of scholarly standards and methods that strike at the heart of academic integrity."